 The Academic Standards Committee is comprised of the President, Academic Director, Registrar, and Accounting Director.
-The Academic Standards Committee will hear appeals for a Second Written Warning or a Severe Infraction.
+The Academic Director may invite faculty to participate in an Academic Standards Committee.
+The Academic Standards Committee hears appeals for a Second Written Warning or a Severe Infraction.